ibm-cloud-docs/cephaas/block_storage_volume_sds_create.md

 {: #creating-volume-api}
 {: api}

-You can create SDSaaS volumes by directly calling the [Block Volume REST APIs](/apidocs/sdsaas){: external}.
-For more information about the file shares SDS API, see the [SDSaaS API reference](/apidocs/sdsaas).
+You can create SDSaaS volumes by directly calling the Block Volume REST APIs.
+For more information about the file shares SDS API, see the SDSaaS API reference.

 ### Before you begin
-{: #block-storage-api-prereqs}
+{: #block-volume-api-prereqs}

 Define variables for the IAM token and API endpoint.

 ### Creating a volume as part of instance provisioning with the API
 {: #creating-volume-api}